Practical Tips From Working Makeup Artists

 Now that we’ve covered the technical side of film and television and what it takes to become a makeup artist in the industry, there are some practical things that will really help you when you’re starting out.
 From those in the industry, here are some helpful tips:

-You will always need to have a fully stocked makeup kit, tools like brushes and cleaners, wipes, and an apron, a brush belt or case, a makeup case – ideally one that is full stocked and another that you can customize for each job.
+You will always need to have a fully stocked makeup kit, tools like brushes and cleaners, wipes, an apron, a brush belt or case, a makeup case – ideally one that is fully stocked and another that you can customize for each job.

 2. When you are stocking your makeup kit, have a healthy range of options from skincare to concealers, foundations, powders, bronzers, shadows, liners, mascaras, effects tools like spirit gum, scissors, etc. Always be prepared because your crew will notice and learn to see you as someone they can count on.
 ALWAYS bring a sewing kit, safety pins, and bobby pins.
 At some point, you’ll need them.

 3. Have a 3-ring binder for your screenplay and have DIVIDERS!
 Every day a new script will be given to you with notes and slight or major changes.
 Read them, note them, and make whatever adjustments you have to.
 This is key because, at the end of any production day, a team of people go to the edit bay to watch “Daily’s” (a term used to watch the footage shot that day).
 That is when changes get made because a producer or director sees that a scene didn’t work or something else may work better or an entirely new idea is born.

 4. ALWAYS carry a camera with you.
 In the old days, makeup artists and hairstylists relied on Polaroids to keep track of scenes and looks.
 Today artists have an incredible advantage with digital cameras and the ability to have a laptop always on hand.
 Being able to see everything and have it in one convenient place is so helpful to a makeup artist.